m2w/talaria/README.md

 talaria is currently undergoing a full rewrite, it's about 60% done.
 It's missing a test suite and a couple of improvements/fixes:

-- [ ] option to toggle comment visibility
-- [ ] custom selector for where the comments are mounted inside the content
 - [ ] test suite with at least 80% coverage

 **Compatability**: talaria targets ES2015, as such IE is **not** supported!